roman-sachenko/conference-2018-nodeukraine-security-in-nodejs/README.md

-# NodeUkraine Conference 2018 Demo - Security in NodeJS
+# NodeUkraine Conference 2018 Demo - Security in NodeJS or Symphony of Destruction

 ## Contents